 Medical assistants are essential members of the Patient-Centered Medical Home team.
 According to a survey by the Healthcare Intelligence Network, medical assistants ranked as one of the top five professionals necessary to the PCMH team.

 CMA (AAMA) Certification

 Many employers of allied health personnel prefer, or even insist, that their medical assistants are CMA (AAMA) certified.

-For a complete listing of prerequisites, admission requirements, class listing, and estimated program cost click Medical Assisting Admissions Booklet (includes day and evening options) or Medical Laboratory Assistant Admissions Booklet (one semester program).
+For a complete listing of prerequisites, admission requirements, class listing, and estimated program cost click Medical Assisting Admissions Booklet (includes day and weekend options) or Medical Laboratory Assistant Admissions Booklet (one semester program).